scouten/ericscouten.travel/content/2012/11-26+south-america/23-quick-tour-of-santiago/index.md

 {{ es_vimeo(id="es-2296-027" vmid="800383648", title = "Sopapillas", caption = "Independencia, Región Metropolitana, Chile") }}

 I realized as I landed in Ecuador this evening that I most definitely have the travel bug.
 At some point my life, I have set foot in every state in the US, every province of Canada, and (as of today) 20 other countries.

+Quito and Rio share honors for most badly run airports I've experienced while in South America.
+My flight from Santiago landed about an hour later than scheduled, which meant its arrival coincided with two _large_ flights from the US.
+It took over an hour from walking into the terminal to getting my passport stamped and almost another hour to get my luggage cleared.
+Given that this all started at 11pm, I was a bit grumpy by the end of the process.